Welcome to New Americans Initiative

 Information Sessions

-NAI hosts monthly information sessions in Louisville and/or Lexington to help provide information about eligibility and to help answer questions about upcoming legal clinics.
+In 2025, NAI will host information sessions throughout the state to help provide information about refugee and immigrant rights, eligibility for naturalization, and to help answer questions about upcoming legal clinics.
 Please check back for confirmed times and locations.

 Legal Clinics

-Note: Participants will be required to attend an information session and pre-register for these events.
+In 2025, NAI will hold refugee adjustment of status and naturalization limited representation workshops.
+Participants will be required to attend an information session and pre-register for these events.
+Please check back for times and locations.

 Meet the Team